6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 ## Grading

-Your grade will be based upon three components: your virtual machine, class participation, and a quiz.
-We antipate that if you complete the project satisfactorily, you will receive an A in the class.
-More detailed rubric will be released by the end of the first week of class.

-Your grade is based upon two components: your virtual machine (85%), a quiz (10%), and mini-quizzes/surveys/class participation (5%).
+Your grade is based upon three components: your virtual machine (85%), a quiz (10%), and mini-quizzes/surveys/class participation (5%).
 We anticipate that, if you complete the project satisfactorily, you will receive an A in the class.

 | Component                            | Weight |
 | ------------------------------------ | ------ |